would have access to water if just one person went vegan for a year.

 As vegans, we often experience “activist burnout” or “compassion fatigue”.
 Isolation, anger and irritability are common symptoms.
 Talk about a catch 22!
 We don’t know many other vegans, so we dedicate ourselves to inspiring others to go vegan.
 In doing this, however, we sometimes burn out; losing the optimism and enthusiasm that gets folks on-board with us in the first place!
 But, before we give up on humanity and move to a deserted island, let’s seek out allies!
 And just as we urge current and future vegans and allies to listen, empathize, and do better, so must we for them.
 They might ALSO be experiencing burnout or compassion fatigue from battling racism, sexism, homophobia, ableism… Let’s foster trusting and nurturing environments for each other so we don’t burn-out while we rid the world of all this INTER-CONNECTED systemic oppression that hurts us ALL.
 When we put together our little bits of good, we can and will overwhelm the world!

-Tyisha Shaia serves on VOAA’s board and is the voice of the group on Snapchat.
-Born and raised in Tampa, Florida, she has an affinity for warm weather and beaches.
-She relocated to NYC to intern for a popular animal rights organization right after she went vegan in February 2012.
-She’s been in NYC ever since, using her free time to campaign for a variety of social justice issues.
-Her other hobbies include dancing with friends, reading, and swimming.
-She lives in Brooklyn with her three cats, Ginger, Piper, and Brooklyn.
+Tyisha Shaia was born and raised in Tampa, Florida, and continues to have an affinity for warm weather and beaches.
+She relocated to NYC to work for a popular animal rights organization right after going vegan in February 2012 and has been living there ever since.
+She now works for a very popular tech company and resides in Brooklyn with her three adopted cats, Ginger, Piper, and Brooklyn.
 Her favorite Disney movies are The Lion King and Aladdin.